Dixaba/5counter/README.md

 # 5counter

-Count from 0 to 4.
+Tiny counter from 0 to 4 build on top of flashlight with 2 leds.
+Uses ATtiny13A as MCU.

-Uses 3 IO pins:
+Project 3 IO pins:

 * for red _signal_ led
 * for white _flashlight_ led